 If the voter decides to go to the polls to vote instead, the voter should bring the vote-by-mail ballot (whether or not it has been marked).
 Even if the voter comes to the polls without the vote-by-mail ballot, the voter will still be able to vote a regular ballot if the supervisor of elections' office is able to confirm that it has not received the voter's vote-by-mail.
 However, if it is confirmed that the voter has already voted a vote-by-mail ballot, the voter cannot vote again at the polls.
-If the voter believes or insists that the supervisor of elections' office is wrong about receiving the bot-b-mail ballot or if the supervisor of elections' office cannot confirm that the voter has already voted a vote-by-mail ballot, the voter is allowed to vote a provisional ballot.
+If the voter believes or insists that the supervisor of elections' office is wrong about receiving the vote-by-mail ballot or if the supervisor of elections' office cannot confirm that the voter has already voted a vote-by-mail ballot, the voter is allowed to vote a provisional ballot.

 How to Correct a Missing Signature on Your Vote-by-Mail Ballot

 If you forgot to sign your certificate with the returned vote-by-mail ballot, you may still have the opportunity to correct the omission by completing and returning an Omitted Signature Affidavit for Vote-by-Mail Ballot (DS-DE 139), with a copy of your identification.
 The deadline to submit the Affidavit, however is no later than 5:00 p.m. on the day before the election.
 Failure to follow the instructions carefully may cause your ballot not to count.